Safwatbushra/dengshi/README.md

 ---

 #### **How It Works**
-1. **Gameplay**:
+1. **camera**:
-   - Players guess mosquito-prone locations and earn points for correct answers.
+   - People guess mosquito-prone locations for correct answers.
-   - When lives run out, they are prompted to capture and upload images of potential hotspots.

 2. **Image Analysis**:
    - Uploaded images are processed using the Teachable Machine model to detect elements like stagnant water or damp areas.